Thank you for stopping by.

 The goal, therefore, is to achieve happiness first, then success will follow.
 It’s a concept that has totally transformed my life, and I am excited about sharing what I’ve learned with educators.

 I have learned some specific strategies that educators can implement into their lives that will make them love what they do even more.
-I’ve included them in my upcoming book, Teach Happier – 20 strategies to help teachers love what they do even more.
-(I’m still not sure about the tag line, so that might change.)
+I’ve included them in my new book, Teach Happier – 21 stress-reducing, joy-inspiring, burnout-avoiding strategies to help teachers love their jobs and have more success in the classroom.

 I am sharing some of these strategies on my podcast, The Amazing Teacher Podcast, so feel free to listen in to get an idea of what I’m so excited about.
 Just look it up on iTunes.